THE ARCHIES circa 1970:

 Kirshner founded Calendar Records in July of '67, and in September, he arranged distribution through RCA Victor.
 Then on May 18, 1968, Billboard Magazine reported the following: "Don Kirshner is readying another TV-berthed group for the record market.
 Kirshner . . . is now involved with Filmation (Studios) and (comic book) publisher John Goldwater in the formation of a new Rock'n'Roll music group . . . which has been created for Filmation's animated 'Archie' TV series.
 The series is set to bow on CBS-TV in the fall.
 Filmation's Norm Prescott, Lou Scheimer and Hal Sutherland have signed Kirshner as music director of 'Archie,' and to build a singing group to vocalize over an animated quintet called 'The Archies'."

 Not entirely true!
-The title Kirshner chose for himself was "Music Supervisor," and for the actual hands-on music direction, he engaged Jeff Barry's services.
+The Archies, originally conceived as a send-up of The Monkees, predate the cartoon show; and the title Kirshner chose for himself was "Music Supervisor."
+For the actual hands-on music direction, he engaged Jeff Barry's services.
 Kirshner and Barry shared the belief that Rock'n'Roll created for children could be commercial enough to get on the radio.
 Together, they set out to prove themselves right.
 During the summer of 1968, they auditioned dozens of singers at RCA Victor's Webster Hall recording studios in Manhattan.
 Barry also found himself writing a slew of new songs for the TV series, even while he ran his Steed label and nurtured the recording career of his star artist, Andy Kim.

 The Ohio Express's Joey Levine, songwriter Ritchie Adams, and demo singer Kenny Karen were among those Kirshner and Barry considered for the singing voice of Archie.
 However, there's reason to believe that Jeff Barry was always partial to Ron Dante, the third member of our magic triumvirate.
 He'd previously used Dante as a backing vocalist on Neil Diamond's recording dates, and had cast him in a Broadway-bound musical he was producing called The Freaking-Out of Stephanie Blake.
 The blue-eyed, chestnut-haired Staten Island native had also crossed paths with Don Kirshner in the early '60s.
 Kirshner hired him as a staff songwriter, actually his first job in the music business.
 Later, Dante joined a novelty trio known as The Detergents, whose solitary Top Forty hit "Leader Of The Laundromat" just happened to be a spoof of Jeff Barry's song "Leader Of The Pack."
 (A lawsuit ensued, but it was settled so quickly, there wasn't even enough time for hard feelings to develop!)